 Working with Schools

-I adopt a STEAM/STEAMME (Science, Technology, Engineering, Arts and Mathematics, Maker Education) approach which really engages with the students and teachers as shown by the examples below.
-My classroom activities are also aligned to the Australian Curriculum focusing on Biological Science, Visual Arts, Humanities and Social Science and Critical and Creative Thinking.
-I also encourage questions and engage with students and teachers about my journey to living a life of ESTEAMME (Entrepreneurship, Science, Technology, Engineering, Arts, Mathematics, Maker Education).
-I believe every child has the right to live their lives with ESTEAMME!
+I adopt a STEAM/STEAM (Science, Technology, Engineering, Arts and Mathematics) approach which really engages with the students and teachers as shown by the examples below.
+My classroom activities are also aligned to the Australian Curriculum focusing on the Biological Science, Visual Arts, Humanities and Social Science and Critical and Creative Thinking.
+I also encourage questions and engage with students and teachers about my journey to living a life of ESTEAM (Entrepreneurship, Science, Technology, Engineering, Arts, Mathematics).
+I believe every child has the right to live their lives with ESTEAM!

 The focus of my Living Oceans Schools Incursion Program is to use a combination of marine science and visual arts to engage with as many students as possible through CREATIVE thinking.
 Even though the incursions are tailored to the Australian Curriculum (for Science, Visual Arts, Humanities and Social Sciences) and the work plans of the class, the key themes and issues discussed are based on actual research occurring around the marine world.
 The visual storytelling is also based on my own experiences as a scientist, artitst and policy-maker, which includes real-life situations, scenarios and studies about our Living Oceans.
 It is my hope that through this creative thinking approach kids will “sea” how our choices and decisions can change the world and through these STEAM-related learning activities they have a range of tools to help in their future decision-making about our Blue Planet.